Wh3L1nuxXaaq/LooseOneServer/README.md

 # LooseOneServer

-Custom server implementation for a Minecraft client (similar to Lunar Client).
+Custom server implementation for a Minecraft client.
 This repository contains the server-side part only.

 ## Build